ethersphere/bee-docs/docs/installation/manual.md

 Now, we can run our Bee node and we will start to see Bee creating and waiting for transactions to complete.
 Please be patient as this might take a while.

-Now our chequebook is deployed and credited with an initial deposit of xBZZ, ready to be used to reward our fellow busy Bee nodes for their services.
+Now our chequebook is deployed and credited with an (optional) initial deposit of xBZZ, it is ready to be used to reward our fellow busy Bee nodes for their services.
 As a _full-node_ you too will be rewarded by your peers for services you provide to them.